Liu Yuan (Han-Zhao): Reign

 For those who had previously been impressed with Liu's abilities, his reign was somewhat of a let down.
 He spent great energy trying to restore the Han system of government, but was unable to quickly expand his sphere of influence.
-He set his capital at Lishi (in modern Lüliang, Shanxi), but his control of territory became limited to that local region.
+He set his capital at Lishi (Note: in modern Lüliang, Shanxi), but his control of territory became limited to that local region.
 His forces were often able to achieve victories over Jin forces but were unable to hold cities.
-In 305, after a famine, he relocated to Liting (in modern Changzhi, Shanxi).
+In 305, after a famine, he relocated to Liting (Note: in modern Changzhi, Shanxi).

 As years went by, however, the various agrarian rebel generals who were resisting Jin rule, whether ethnically Wu Hu or Han, often chose to come under Liu Yuan's Han banner.
-Chief among these were the Chinese general Wang Mi and the Jie general Shi Le (both of whom declared loyalty to Han in 307), who generally only nominally submitted to Liu's orders while maintaining separate power structures but who also did appear to genuinely respect and fear Liu.
+Chief among these were the Chinese general Wang Mi and the Jie general Shi Le (Note: both of whom declared loyalty to Han in 307), who generally only nominally submitted to Liu's orders while maintaining separate power structures but who also did appear to genuinely respect and fear Liu.
 Liu largely entrusted troops under his own control to his son Liu Cong, the Prince of Chu and his nephew Liu Yao, the Prince of Shi'an.
 The four generals, while not being able to hold cities, were generally able to rove throughout northern and central China unimpeded by Jin forces, defeating most Jin generals who opposed them.

 In 308, Wang's troops advanced on the Jin capital, Luoyang, but was repelled.
-That year, after capturing more territory, Liu Yuan moved his capital to Puzi (in modern Linfen, Shanxi) and declared himself emperor, signifying an even more complete break from the Jin.
+In November that year, after capturing more territory, Liu Yuan moved his capital to Puzi (Note: in modern Linfen, Shanxi) and declared himself emperor, signifying an even more complete break from the Jin.
 In 309, he moved the capital once more to Pingyang (also in modern Linfen).
 By this time, Liu Cong and Wang Mi controlled all of southern Shanxi for Han, and they attacked Luoyang again, but were repelled.

 In 310, Liu Yuan grew ill, and he created his second wife Lady Shan empress and his oldest son Liu He (by his first wife Empress Huyan—who appeared to have died by this point) crown prince.
 When he died later that year, Liu He became emperor.
 However, a week later, he was overthrown and killed by Liu Cong, who then became emperor.